Last updated May. 19, 2023 by Charles Zemub

 They only offer two payment plans; the Influencer plan and the Ace plan.

-The Influencer plan costs $14.99/month and includes Patreon Integration, Advanced Analytics, Customizable Podcast website, Amazon Music, Spotify, SoundCloud and YouTube, Unlimited Episodes and downloads, and all the tools you need to monetize your podcast.
+The Influencer plan costs $14.99/month and includes Patreon Integration, Advanced Analytics, a Customizable Podcast website, Amazon Music, Spotify, SoundCloud, and YouTube, Unlimited Episodes and downloads, and all the tools you need to monetize your podcast.

 Pinecast’s creation guideline was to make podcast hosting moderate for everybody.
-This has remained one of its guiding principles right up ’til today.
-The company focuses on its clients and offering great services.
+This has remained one of its guiding principles right up until today.
+The company focuses on its clients and offers great services.

 Some important highlights of Pinecast include:

 - The rights to your audio files are not retained by Pinecast.
-Every file you upload, you have 100% ownership of it.
+For every file you upload, you have 100% ownership of it.

 - It has easy to use dashboard that lets you create podcasts without much stress